Dantan I

 Dantan I is a community development block that forms an administrative division in the Kharagpur subdivision of Paschim Medinipur district in the Indian state of West Bengal.

 History

 According to some, the name is derived from Dandabhukti, which was an ancient territorial unit of Gupta Empire.

 Dantan, was later a part of Hijli Kingdom.
 It was a thriving town on the route to the Jagannath Temple in Puri when Chaitanya Mahaprabhu reportedly passed through here in the 16th century.

 Dantan is the location of at least three temples from the nineteenth century, the Jagannath Temple, the Shyamaleswar Temple, and the Chandaneswar Temple.
-All three temples are built in the curvilinear rekha style that is common to temples of Orissa.
+All three have been built in the curvilinear rekha style that is common to temples of Orissa.

 Near the town, there are two major tanks, the Bidyadhar and the Sarasankha.
 The Bidyadhar tank was created by a minister named Bidyadhara of Pratap Rudra Deva, king of Gajapati Kingdom.
 The Sarasankha tank is attributed to the King Gaudeswar Gaudadhipati Maharajadhiraja Shashanka who ruled in the seventh century A.D.